Dev-hwang/flutter_foreground_task/documentation/utility_documentation.md

 Request to ignore battery optimization.

-This function requires `android.permission.REQUEST_IGNORE_BATTERY_OPTIMIZATIONS` permission.
+This function requires the `android.permission.REQUEST_IGNORE_BATTERY_OPTIMIZATIONS` permission.

 > **Warning**
 > It only works when the app is in the foreground.